3.3. Tools

 }

-joedb_browser uses joedb_logdump to produce an SQLite database, and invokes sqlitebrowser to browse it.
+joedb_browser is a bash script that produces an SQLite database, and invokes sqlitebrowser to browse it.